 The Guidelines also includes procedural controls for crew, including training and awareness, software maintenance and upgrades, and anti-virus updates.
-However, the Guidelines are not a basis for external auditing of a company's/ship's approach to cyber risk management.
+However, the Guidelines are not a basis for external auditing of a superyacht's approach to cyber risk management.

 2. NIST framework